YOUR HLA HAS BEEN TYPED

 AM I ALLOWED TO GET TO KNOW THE PATIENT?

 Yes, you are eventually permitted to meet the patient (with the patient’s consent), although you may need a little patience.
-The UK law states that there should be a two year window of anonymity from the date of the transplant, with contact being permitted only after this time and only with the patient’s full consent.
+UK guidelines state that there should be a two year window of anonymity from the date of the transplant, with contact being permitted only after this time and only with the patient’s full consent.
 Contact can be established before this time via the team at DKMS in the form of anonymised letters.
 We do our upmost to help facilitate this process and understand its value to both the patient and donor.

 This may differ for stem cell collections for patients from abroad as each country has its own regulations.